As an Amazon Associate, I earn from qualifying purchases

 The general rule of thumb is to calibrate a torque wrench after 5000 cycles or every 12 months of using it, whichever comes first.

 However, it highly depends on how often you use the wrench, the condition of it, the temperature of your worksite, etc. factors.

-Even though there are expensive wrenches out there, you can still get the best torque wrench under 200 or even 100 with great accuracy, depending on your using pattern.
+Even though there are expensive wrenches out there, you can still get the best cheap torque wrench under 200 or even 100 with great accuracy, depending on your using pattern.